Seattle AI Society

 My boyfriend and I rang in the 2023 new year together by posting a message on Meetup.com: anyone want to talk about AI?

-Alongside my co-founder, Paul Payne, a Principal Research Engineer at Microsoft, and many other volunteers, speakers, organizers, and community members, we built a space dedicated to exploring the social, ethical, and philosophical implications of artificial intelligence.
-What began as a conversation in our living room grew into a community of more than 1,800 members and over 50 events across the Seattle area.
-The community continues to live on through our Meetup group.
+Alongside my co-founder, Paul Payne, a Principal Research Engineer at Microsoft, and many other volunteers, organizers, and community members, we built a space dedicated to exploring the social, ethical, and philosophical implications of artificial intelligence.
+What began as a conversation in our living room grew into a community of more than 1,800 members and over 60 events in the Belltown neighborhood of Seattle.

 What is one thing you wish everyone in the world had more of?